-(iii) Extended Workweek and Flextime
+(iii) Extended Workweek and Flextime (REPLACED 0158)

 When deemed essential to the performance of work under this Contract and there is no ability to provide other forms of relief, management may approve extended workweek or flextime options for exempt employees in accordance with the Contracting Officer approved plan.

-Flextime allows exempt employees to accumulate time-off when business demands exceed a normal schedule.
+Flextime: Part-time or full-time exempt employees are eligible to accumulate additional time to support short-term business (4 weeks or less) requiring additional hours worked to balance workload shifts.
 Flextime begins to accrue after the fifth hour over an employee's weekly schedule.
 An employee's flextime accrual may not exceed 80 hours at any given time.
+Extended Workweek: Full time exempt employees are eligible to be paid straight time for all hours worked after their regularly scheduled hours for the pay period (through May 31, 2024) to support high priority projects requiring multi-month, multi-year efforts.
+After May 31,

-Extended Workweek allows exempt employees to be paid straight time for all hours worked after the fifth hour over the employee's defined workweek.
+2024, exempt employees may be paid straight time for all hours worked after the fifth hour over the employee's defined workweek.